 Investment Objective and Principal Strategies.
-The Fund seeks after-inflation capital appreciation and current income.
+This Fund’s primary investment objective is after-inflation capital appreciation and current income.
 The Fund seeks to achieve its investment objective through a combination of active allocation between asset classes and actively managed strategies within those asset classes.
-The Fund allocates its investments among asset classes in response to changing market, economic, and political factors and events that the portfolio managers believe may affect the value of the Fund's investments.
+The Fund allocates its investments among asset classes in response to changing market, economic, and political factors and events that the portfolio managers believe may affect the value of the Fund’s investments.
 In making investment decisions for the Fund, the portfolio managers seek to identify trends and turning points in the global markets.
-To gain exposure to the various asset classes, the Fund incorporates actively managed strategies and/or passive instruments, including exchange-traded funds ("ETFs") and exchange-traded notes, and derivative instruments such as futures.
+To gain exposure to the various asset classes, the Fund incorporates actively managed strategies and/or passive instruments.
+Under normal circumstances, the Fund achieves its desired exposures primarily by investing in certain affiliated mutual funds sponsored and managed by Allianz Global Investors Fund Management LLC and/or its affiliates (the “Underlying Funds”).
+The Fund may also invest in unaffiliated mutual funds, exchange-traded funds (“ETFs”) and exchange-traded notes, other pooled vehicles and derivative instruments such as futures, among others.
+The Fund’s allocations to Underlying Funds and other investments may vary over time and from time to time.
 The Fund also seeks to limit portfolio volatility.
-Volatility is a statistical measurement of the magnitude of up and down fluctuations in the value of a financial instrument or index over time.

 The portfolio managers believe positive momentum suggests future periods of positive investment returns and typical levels of market volatility.
 When the momentum signals for an asset class indicate positive momentum, the portfolio managers may increase the Fund’s exposure to that asset class.